Long and short scales

-The long and short scales are two powers of ten number naming systems that are consistent with each other for smaller numbers, but are contradictory for larger numbers.
-Other numbering systems, particularly in East Asia and South Asia, have large number naming that differs from both the long and the short scales.
-Such numbering systems include the Indian numbering system and Chinese, Japanese, and Korean numerals.
-Much of the remainder of the world has adopted either the short or long scale.
+The long and short scales are two powers-of-ten number-naming systems that are consistent with each other for smaller numbers, but are distinct for larger numbers.
+Much of the world has adopted either the short or long scale.
 Countries using the long scale include most countries in continental Europe and most that are French-speaking, German-speaking and Spanish-speaking.
-Use of the short scale is found in most English-speaking and Arabic-speaking countries, most Eurasian post-communist countries, and Brazil.
+Use of the short scale is found in most English-speaking and Arabic-speaking countries, as well as most Eurasian Post-Soviet countries, Israel, and Brazil.

-For powers of ten less than 9 (one, ten, hundred, thousand, and million), the short and long scales are identical; but, for larger powers of ten, the two systems differ in confusing ways.
-For identical names, the long scale grows by multiples of one million (10^{6}), whereas the short scale grows by multiples of one thousand (10^{3}).
+For smaller powers of ten (one, ten, hundred, thousand, and million), the short and long scales are identical; they however differ for larger powers of ten.
+The long scale grows between names by multiples of one million (10^{6}) whereas the short scale grows by multiples of one thousand (10^{3}).
 For example, the short scale billion is one thousand million (10^{9}), whereas in the long scale, billion is one million million (10^{12}), making the word 'billion' a false friend between long- and short-scale languages.
 The long scale system includes additional names for interleaved values, typically replacing the word-ending '-ion' with '-iard'.

 To avoid confusion, the International System of Units (SI) recommends using the metric prefixes to indicate magnitude.
 For example, giga- is always 10^{9}, which is 'billion' in short scale but 'milliard' in long scale.

-Definition
+Other numbering systems, particularly in East Asia and South Asia, have large number naming that differs from both the long and the short scales.
+Such numbering systems include the Indian numbering system and Chinese, Japanese, and Korean numerals.

+Naming

 In both scales, names are given to orders of magnitude at increments of 1000.
 Both systems use the same names for magnitudes less than 10^{9}.
 Differences arise from the use of identical names for larger magnitudes.
 For the same magnitude name (n-illion), the value is 10^{3n+3} in the short scale but 10^{6n} in the long scale for positive integers n.

 In some languages, the long scale uses additional names for the intermediate multipliers, replacing the ending -ion with -iard; for example, the next multiplier after million is milliard (10^{9}); after a billion it is billiard (10^{15}).
 Hence, a long scale n-illiard equals 10^{6n+3}.

-The following table shows the size of first few short and long scale magnitudes.
-Notice how billion and trillion are in both scales but have different sizes.
+The following table shows the size of the first few short and long-scale magnitudes.
+Notice how billion, trillion, and quadrillion are in both scales but have different sizes.